 CASE SUMMARY

-On January 12, 2022, the Ohio Supreme Court held, in a 4-3 decision, that the commission's adopted legislative redistricting plans were unconstitutional because they violated the partisan fairness and proportionality requirements under Article XI, Section 6(A) and (B) of the Ohio Constitution.
-The majority rejected the defendants' argument that there wasn't a manageable standard for measuring a plan's "fairness," stating that Section 6(B) required the commission to "attempt" to draw a plan which achieved close proportionality, which they failed to do.
-Similarly, the Court also found that the commission did not attempt to comply with the standard given in Section 6(A), noting that the adopted plans' partisan skew towards Republicans was too excessive to be naturally attributable to Ohio's political geography and constitutional map-drawing criteria.
-The Court declared the state House and state Senate plans invalid and ordered the commission to reform and adopt new, constitutional plans within 10 days of its judgment.
-The Ohio Redistricting Commission adopted a revised set of legislative plans on January 22, 2022.
+• On January 12, 2022, the Ohio Supreme Court held, in a 4-3 decision, that the adopted legislative plans violated both the partisan gerrymandering and proportional representation provisions.
+The Court rejected the defendants’ argument there wasn’t a “manageable” standard for measuring a plan’s “fairness,” stating that § 6(B) required the commission to attempt to draw a plan which achieved close proportionality, which it failed to do here.
+Similarly, the Court found the commission didn’t attempt to comply with the § 6(A) standard since the plans’ pro-Republican partisan skew was too excessive to be caused by political geography or neutral redistricting criteria.
+The Court ordered the commission to reform and adopt revised legislative plans within 10 days.
+The commission submitted its revised plans to the Court on January 22, 2022.

 Related Cases: League of Women Voters of Ohio v.
 Ohio Redistricting Commission; Bennett v.
 Ohio Redistricting Commission